 In January and February I enter full buffalo mode.
 I’ve been making my buffalo cauliflower about once a week but felt it was about time for something new.

-This buffalo chickpea salad is a spicy take on my mashed chickpea salad and a close favorite to my avocado chickpea salad.
 It’s packed with three different vegetables, perfectly spicy, creamy, high in protein, and filled with lots of buffalo flavor that I just love this time of year.

 It’s great in sandwiches, wraps, lettuce cups, or on its own.
 My personal favorite?
 Toast your favorite bread, add a pice of green leaf lettuce, a generous serving of the chickpea salad, fresh tomatoes and sliced avocado.
 YUM!